wallarm/product-documentation/docs/2.18/user-guides/triggers/triggers.md

 A reaction is an action that should be performed if the specified condition and filters are met.
 The set of available reactions depends on the selected condition.
 Reactions can be of the following types:

-* Mark the requests as brute‑force or forced browsing (dirbust) attack.
+* [Mark the requests as brute‑force or forced browsing attack](../../admin-en/configuration-guides/protecting-against-bruteforce.md).
 Requests will be marked as attacks in the events list but will not be blocked.
 To block requests, you can add an additional reaction: [blacklist](../blacklist.md) IP address.
 * Add IP to the [blacklist](../blacklist.md).
 * Send a notification to the messenger, SIEM system or Webhook URL configured in the [integrations](../settings/integrations/integrations-intro.md).